-(a) Pre-confirmation Report.
+- (a) Pre-confirmation Report.
 The plan proponent shall, not less than 3 days prior to the confirmation hearing, file a memorandum containing the proponent's response to any objections, and a statement as to how each requirement of 11 U.S.C. § 1129 is satisfied.
-The plan proponent shall attach, as an exhibit to the memorandum, a version of the plan showing the difference between the version of the plan distributed to creditors in the solicitation package and the version of the plan proposed for confirmation (e.g. redline version).
 The memorandum shall be served on the debtor, any committee appointed pursuant to the Bankruptcy Code or their authorized agents, and any party that has filed an objection to confirmation.
-If the confirmation hearing is continued, a revised pre-confirmation report shall likewise be filed and served not less than 3 days prior to the continued hearing.

-(b) Objections to Confirmation.
+If the confirmation hearing is continued, a revised pre-confirmation report shall likewise be filed and served not less than 3 days prior to the continued hearing. - (b) Objections to Confirmation.
 Unless otherwise ordered by the court, objections to confirmation of a plan shall be filed and served at least 7 days before the hearing on confirmation of the plan.